What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

-Christian, Mark and Marco's stories show the way to go forward.
-You have to present a compelling case for getting the best treatment, otherwise you will be given the "lowly citizen's treatment" which is painkillers and a sling and out the door!
+Christian, Mark, and Marco's stories show the way to go forward.
+Present a convincing case for getting the best treatment, otherwise you will receive the "lowly citizen's treatment" which is painkillers and a sling and out the door!

 If you have fractured or dislocated a collarbone:

 Prepare a one page, point-by-point case, arguing why you require the Presidential Treatment and hand this to the medical team at the earliest opportunity.
-The kind of points to make are if:
+The points to make are if:

-Your job requires you to have strong arms and shoulders.
+Your job requires you to have brawny arms and shoulders.
 Nurse, mechanic, drain layer, builder?